-Electives CPCCCA2011A Handle carpentry materials CPCCCA2002B Use carpentry tools and equipment CPCCCM2005B Use construction tools and equipment CPCCJN2001A Assemble components CPCCJN2002B Prepare for off-site manufacturing process CPCCCM2006 Apply basic levelling procedures CPCCWF2001A Handle wall and floor tiling materials CPCCWF2002A Use wall and floor tiling tools and equipment CPCCCO2013A Carry out concreting to simple form Successful completion of this unit will lead to a General Construction Induction Card (White Card) from SafeWork NSW.
+Successful completion of this unit will lead to a General Construction Induction Card (White Card) from SafeWork NSW.
 This will allow student access to construction sites across Australia for work purposes.

-A recognised SafeworkNSW GIT card is mandatory before undertaking any work placement
+A recognised SafeWork NSW GIT card is mandatory before undertaking any Work Placement.
+Online courses are NOT recognised by the Department of Education.

-Students may apply for Recognition of Prior Learning and /or credit transfer provided suitable evidence is submitted.
+Students may apply for Recognition of Prior Learning (RPL) and /or credit transfer before delivery, provided suitable evidence is submitted.